-What is more, during the summer months in Greece it is not extremely uncommon for people to suffer a heatstroke, even if it is a mild one.
-That is because it is easy to underestimate how quickly the sun can have an impact on your body.
-If you are not used to live in this warm climate, just a couple of hours under the sun without proper precautions may already cause trouble.
+Moreover, during the summer season in Greece, it is not unusual for individuals to experience heatstroke, even if it is a mild case.
+This is often due to the underestimation of how quickly the sun can affect one's body.
+If you are not accustomed to living in a warm climate, even a few hours of sun exposure without proper precautions can lead to significant health issues.

 Who is mostly affected?